Brine and Cook a Turkey with Ease—Really!

-A domesticated turkey from the grocery store is ready to cook.
-You can thaw the meat as per the instructions and begin with a brine.
+A domesticated turkey from the grocery store, on the other hand, is ready to cook.
+You can thaw the meat as per the instructions and then begin with a brine.

 Brining ensures moisture will be retained in the meat during the cooking process.
 There are two types of brine; a wet brine and a dry brine.
 Salt is the key component to both.

-A Wet Brine is simply a mixture of salt, water, and spices used to season and retain moisture in meats.
-Along with the salt being absorbed into the turkey, the water is absorbed at the cellular level in the bird.
-This ensures a moist bird on the table.
+A wet brine is simply a mixture of salt, water, and spices used to season and retain moisture in meats.
+Along with the salt, the water gets absorbed at the cellular level into the bird.
+This ensures a moist turkey on the table.

-When you are ready to cook the turkey, remove it from the brine, rinse and dry very well.
+When you are ready to cook the turkey, remove it from the brine and then rinse and dry it very well.